 The Emotionally Reactive Parent

 According to Dayna, a parent’s first thought in these instances should be, “This is not about me.
 She’s a teenager and teenagers make mistakes.”
 Not taking your teen’s poor choices personally will help you control your reaction.
 Give your child a chance to be honest, admit her mistakes, and apologize.
-If she lies or gets upset, know that you can handle it.
-To respond with yelling, crying, or other emotional outbursts will only launch a battle that can destroy your connection with your child.
+If she lies or gets upset, know you can handle it.
+To respond with yelling, crying, or other emotional outbursts will only launch a battle ultimately destroying your connection with your child.

 The home contract also sets a time frame, with both short-term and long-term goals, for earning back privileges such as television, iPods, computers, cell phone, and driving the family car, based on demonstrated trustworthiness and honesty.